Nuitka/Nuitka/README.rst

 by the trailing slash.

-To copy a whole folder with all files, you can use ``--include-data-dir=/path/to/images=images`` which will copy all files including a potential subdirectory structure.
-You cannot filter here, i.e. if you want only a partial copy, remove the files beforehand.
+To copy a whole folder with all files, you can use ``--include-data-dir=/path/to/images=images`` which will copy non-code files are copied, if you want to use '--noinclude-data-files' option to remove them.
+Code files are DLLs, executables, Python files, etc. and will be ignored.
+For those you can use the ``--include-data-files=/binaries/*.exe=binary/`` form.

-For package data, there is a better way, using ``--include-package-data``, which detects data files of packages automatically and copies them over.
+For package data, there is a better way, using ``--include-package-data``, which detects non-code data files of packages automatically and copies them over.
 It even accepts patterns in a shell style.
 It spares you the need to find the package directory yourself and should be preferred whenever available.

 With data files, you are largely on your own.
 Nuitka keeps track of ones that are needed by popular packages, but it might be incomplete.
 Raise